lllyasviel/stable-diffusion-webui-forge/README.md

 Similar components like HyperTile, KohyaHighResFix, SAG, can all be implemented with within 100 lines of codes (and we will add soon).

 ControlNets can finally be called by different extensions.
+(80% codes of ControlNet can be removed now.)

 Implementing Stable Video Diffusion and Zero123 are also super simple now (and we will add soon).